We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If you couldn’t tell by the trailer that Berserk is exceptionally violent, then I think you’ll finally figure it out when I tell you that the main character’s name is Guts.

 Berserk is the Game of Thrones of anime—you get the same medieval drama and violence that’s oh-so-addicting.

 Guts only knows violence.
 After growing up as a mercenary, he later teams up with a group called the Band of the Hawk and their leader Griffith.

-Berserk has two anime adaptions.
+Berserk has two anime adaptations.
 I’d suggest watching the 1997 adaption before moving onto 2016’s.
-The more recent adaption isn’t a remake of the 1997 version, it’s a sequel.
+The more recent adaptation isn’t a remake of the 1997 version; it’s a sequel.

 8. Blood C

 Saya Kisaragi is your typical high school girl.
 She’s a bit uncoordinated, but she’s very outgoing and friendly.
 Did I forget to mention that she’s responsible for defending her village against vicious monsters?

 In Blood C, you can watch Saya hack and slash away at Elder Bairns, creatures that assume the form of inanimate objects and hunt humans for their blood.
 Can she save her friends before they fall victim to the Elder Bairns?

 In theory, getting resurrected sounds like a great idea—you get to breathe crisp air again, see everyone you missed, and keep doing the things you love.
 However, after watching Gantz, I think I changed my mind about wanting to come back to life.